thehimel/lawyers/README.md

-# django-multi-user-types
+# lawyers
-A Django project that illustrates the implementation of multiple types of users.
+A Django project that illustrates the implementation of apppointment booking for lawyers.

 ## Important Package Versions
 - python==3.7